Lynn Townsend White Jr.: Medieval Technology and Social Change, 1957–1964

 "Technical determinism in historical studies has often been combined with adventurous speculations particularly attractive to those who like to have complex developments explained by simple causes.
 The technical determinism of Professor Lynn White Jr., however, is peculiar in that, instead of building new and provocative theories about general historical development on the basis of technical studies, he gives a misleadingly adventurist cast to old-fashioned platitudes by supporting them with a chain of obscure and dubious deductions from scanty evidence about the progress of technology."

-Nevertheless, the book remains in print and still stands as a seminal work in the field.
+By contrast, Joseph Needham called it "the most stimulating book of the century on the history of technology."
+In any case, the book remains in print and still stands as a seminal work in the field.